tsutterley/pyTMD/doc/source/user_guide/compute_tides_ICESat2_ATL03.md

 ==============================

 - Calculates tidal elevations for correcting ICESat-2 photon height data
+- Calculated at ATL03 segment level using reference photon geolocation and time
+- Segment level corrections can be applied to the individual photon events (PEs)
 - Can use OTIS format tidal solutions provided by Ohio State University and ESR
 - Can use Global Tide Model (GOT) solutions provided by Richard Ray at GSFC
 - Can use Finite Element Solution (FES) models provided by AVISO